jgmalcolm/jgmalcolm.github.io/_drafts/priorities.md

+---
-Priorities are everything in life.
+title: Priorities are everything
+layout: post
+---

+Priorities are everything.

 You can work very hard, be the hardest worker on your team, but if you're working on the wrong things, you'll fail 100% of the time.